eclipse-sumo/sumo/docs/web/docs/Simulation/Safety.md

 ## Deliberately causing collisions

+A simple way to create collisions  is by using TraCI to override save speeds (with `traci.vehicle.setSpeed`) or forcing unsafe lane changes.
-To force collisions at a set time, TraCI must be used.
-Besides setting the speed, it is also necessary to disable safety checks using [the commands speedMode and laneChangeMode](../TraCI/Change_Vehicle_State.md).
+To create collisions in this way it is also necessary to disable safety checks using [the commands speedMode and laneChangeMode](../TraCI/Change_Vehicle_State.md).

+Alternatively, various models within SUMO may be configured to making driving less safe.
+This can be used to create collisions with some probability (or with certainty if vehicle stops are used to force unexpected braking in a critical situation).

 ### Collisions during car-following
-Rear-end collisiosn during normal driving may be caused by any of the following:
+Rear-end collisions during normal driving may be caused by any of the following:

 - vehicles with a value of *tau* that is lower than the simulation step size (default 1s) when using the default Krauss model.